grizzlygeeks/style-guide-checker/README.md

 # Style Guide Checker GitHub Action

 ## Introduction
-The Style Guide Checker GitHub Action is designed to automatically review your docs to ensure it adheres to specified style guidelines.
+The Style Guide Checker GitHub Action is designed to automatically review your PRs to ensure they adhere to specified style guidelines.
 It currently uses OpenAI's GPT-4 Preview model, and therefore requires a valid OpenAI API Key.

+This can be used to both check code PRs or Docs PRs against a (relevant and appropriate) style guide.

 ## Getting Started